0

 Calypso Cucumber (F1 Hybrid, 50 Days)

-The Calypso Cucumber was developed by the University of North Carolina Agricultural Experiment Station as a very high yielding pickling cucumber for commercial growers.
+Calypso Cucumber was developed by the University of North Carolina Agricultural Experiment Station as a very high-yielding pickling cucumber for commercial growers.
 However, it is a fine choice for home gardeners as well.
 The blocky (1” x 3”) cukes are a very dark green with a minimal white spine.
-It is a gynoecious variety with a small percentage of a male pollinator added.
-Resistant to powdery mildew, cucumber mosaic virus and anthracnose.
+It is a gynoecious variety, producing only female flowers- a small percentage of male pollinator seeds are added.
+When planting only a few plants, it will benefit from growing with a standard variety, such as Marketmore or Spacemaster.
+Resistant to powdery mildew, cucumber mosaic virus, and anthracnose.

 20 seeds